A Comprehensive Guide to Understanding the German Subjunctive

-So I have to admit, my teacher wasn’t so silly (sorry, Susanne).
-And even better, there are no prepositions to learn today.
-So let’s crack on and integrate the subjunctive into your German study routine today.
+So let’s crack on and integrate the subjunctive into your German study routine today!

-It’s by far the more commonly used of the two, and once you’ve cracked it, you’ll really be able to deepen your conversational skills.
-With the subjunctive you can express your desires that—up until now—the indicative “I want” has made rude or boring.
-This is where we’ll start.
+Subjunctive II is by far the more commonly used of the two, and once you’ve cracked it, you’ll really be able to deepen your conversational skills.
+With the subjunctive, you can express your desires that—up until now—the indicative “I want” has made rude or boring.

 Essentially, the subjunctive mood is used when there is an element of doubt or when something has not yet happened contained within the thought.
 Let’s have a look at some examples and work out how to form the Subjunctive II.

 Rules and Application

 Forming the Subjunctive II is much easier than you would think, and is done in two ways.
 One is the adaptation of the imperfect, and the other is with an auxiliary verb, werden (to become).